elipopovadev/High-Quality-Code/README.md

       - the client will call the method of the Proxy object and the proxy will be responsible to call the method of the Real Object;
       - a class represents the functionality of another class;
       - could interface to anything such as a network connection, a large object in memory, a file, or some other resources that are expensive or impossible to duplicate;
+      - The Proxy servers can drastically improve the performance of the application.
+This is because it saves the results of a request for a certain period of time;
       - Virtual Proxy, Remote Proxy, Protection Proxy;

     c) Adapter: